Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Analysis

 Since we have RST trees for our data, we can also examine how our scores correspond to centrality in RST, i.e. how far an EDU is from the root of the tree.
 We operationalize this distance as a proportion from 0 (the unit is the root) to 1 (the unit has the maximum distance in its document; see Appendix \ref{sec:appendix-centrality} and Figure \ref{fig:rst-centrality} for details).

 We find that RST centrality is significantly correlated with salience ($r^2=-0.287, p<0.0001$) though the correlation is diminished by many confounds: longer EDUs are more likely to overlap with summaries, as are complete sentences compared to clauses.
-RST relations, which indicate the discourse role of each unit (expressing \textsc{purpose}, \textsc{cause} etc., see Appendix \ref{sec:appendix-rst-salience}) are also likely to influence salience, as does the EDU's position in the document: the earlier a unit appears, the more likely it is to be more salient ($r^2=-0.119,p<0.0001$).
-A mixed effects model with the document as a random effect confirms that centrality is the most significant predictor of salience when these confounds are accounted for (Table \ref{tab:model}).
+RST relations, which indicate the discourse role of each unit (expressing \textsc{purpose}, \textsc{cause} etc., see Appendix \ref{sec:appendix-rst-salience}) are also likely to influence salience, as does the EDU's position in the document: the earlier a unit appears, the higher its score ($r^2=-0.119,p<0.0001$).

+In order to test whether RST centrality remains a significant predictor of proposition salience when these confounds are accounted for, we construct a mixed effects model with the document as a random effect.
+Since our salience scores do not follow a normal distribution (see Figure \ref{fig:histogram}) and only allow for discrete integer values, we must use a target distribution that is compatible with non-normal, and specifically with long-tailed, integer data.\footnote{We thank an anonymous reviewer for commenting on this.} To that end, we use beta-binomial regression, modeling each summary containing a proposition as a single `success', and each proposition as instantiating five trials (chances to be mentioned in a summary).
+To test the significance of individual features, we build the complete model with all features, and then perform single term deletions, comparing the full model to a model with each feature removed, using a Likelihood Ratio Test (LRT), reported in Table \ref{tab:model}).

-Centrality is the strongest featuere (max AIC difference), followed by the relation type and length.
-However the model still achieves only a weak fit to the data (marginal $r^2=0.128$, conditional $r^2=14.99$) and a binary classification accuracy of just 73.98\% over a majority baseline of 72.33\% (always predicting salience=0).
+The model confirms that centrality is the strongest predictor of salience when confounds are accounted for (maximum difference using Akaike's Information Criterion, AIC).
+It is followed by the relation type and, with a much weaker effect, by unit length.
+However the model still achieves only a weak fit to the data (marginal $r^2=0.131$, conditional $r^2=0.159$) and a binary classification accuracy of just 73.87\% over a majority baseline of 72.33\% (always predicting salience=0).
+This suggests much work remains to be done in understanding what characterizes salient propositions.